Wondering if baptism is your next step?

 What if I was Sprinkled as a Child?
 What Should I Do?

 First, you should be grateful that you had parents who cared enough about you to set you apart for God.
-Because of their devotion, you have an opportunity to complete their prayer by willingly submitting to Christ in his call to you to be immersed.
+Because of their devotion, you have an opportunity to complete their prayer by willingly submitting to Christ in His call to you to be immersed.

 Second, being immersed is not a sign of disrespect for what your parents did, nor is it an act of condemnation toward them.
 The very opposite is true: it should be seen as the fulfillment of their prayers and best desires for you.